Teenlife

 “I tell them it’s a great learning point,” Fitzgerald says.
 “If you can recognize the (differences) and reflect on how you’re feeling, that’s when you learn more about yourself.”

-Of Humber’s 27,000 full-time students, about 3,600 are international, representing more than 100 countries around the world; about 500 international and domestic students leave Humber each year to study abroad.
+Of Humber’s 27,000 full-time students, about 3,600 are international, representing more than 100 countries worldwide; about 500 international and domestic students leave Humber each year to study abroad.

 Culture shock, which can leave students angry, depressed, withdrawn and confused, typically comes after the “honeymoon,” Fitzgerald says, and usually turns to adjustment and integration.
 But if the symptoms continue, clinical depression is a possibility, and professional support may be necessary.